Megakrutish/Discord-JS-Calculator-bot/README.md

 To run this you need to install node.js and these libraries: discord.js, mathjs

-then invite the bot to your server and type "&calculator". magic!
+Insert bot's token in the config, invite the bot to your server and type "&calculator". magic!